baydre/alx-low_level_programming/README.md

 3. Name
 5. Hello, puts
 4. Hello, printf
-6. Size is not grandeur, and territory does not make a nation
+6. Size is not grandeur, and territory does not make a nation.